j-davies-astro/eagle-guide/index.md

 ### Prerequisites

+- I'll assume that you've read the original EAGLE papers:

 - We will be working in the Ubuntu (Linux) operating system, which runs on all ARI _starpc_ machines.
-If you're working remotely or using a personal computer, you can access the ARI systems via the machines _external_ and _external2_.
+If you're working remotely or using a personal computer, you can access the ARI systems via the machines _external1_ and _external2_.
 This can be done two different ways:

   - **Command line:** Type `ssh <your_username>@external2.astro.ljmu.ac.uk>` and type in your password when prompted.
 Unfortunately, X11 forwarding is blocked, so you won't be able to use any graphical interfaces through this method.
 A better method is to use...
   - **NoMachine:** You can access a full Linux environment remotely using NoMachine.
 Please see [the ARI Docs pages](https://www.astro.ljmu.ac.uk/docs/) for information on how to set this up.

 - All code will be run from a Linux terminal/command line.
 By default, the ARI systems use `csh`.
 I recommend you get familiar with some basic Linux commands if you aren't already - commands like `cd`, `ls`, `top`, `grep`, `more` and `tail` will be invaluable to you.